-New York’s greatest living writer, Pete Hamill, feted with humor, anecdotes, and love as hundreds gathered to celebrate the Irish American great at a tribute presented by NYU 2018.
+New York’s greatest writer Pete Hamill was feted with humor, anecdotes, and love as hundreds gathered to celebrate the Irish American great at a tribute presented by NYU 2018.

 Since it was a tribute to Pete Hamill, we decided to start it at the old Lion’s Head saloon on Greenwich Village’s Christopher Street, the scene of many drinking crimes in Hamill’s A Drinking Life.